ccluett/website/content/toroidal.md

 *   **Base Geometry + Scaling:** The code utilizes a base offset table (`getBaseOffsets`) representing a reference toroidal propeller design.
 Users can modify this base design by applying scaling factors to the distributions of pitch, chord, thickness, camber, skew, and rake via the main `Params` struct in `generateToroidalProp.m`.
 The hub radius (`hubRadius`) can also be parametrically adjusted.
 *   **Blade Section Definition:** A dedicated `BladeSection.m` class handles the generation of the 2D airfoil profiles at each axial station.
-    *   It currently implements the **NACA 66 (DTRC Modified)** thickness distribution and **NACA a=0.8** meanline profile using robust `pchip` interpolation on tabulated data.
+    *   It currently implements the **NACA 66 (DTRC Modified)** thickness distribution and **NACA a=0.8** meanline profile using `pchip` interpolation on tabulated data.
-    *   The class structure separates meanline and thickness definitions, allowing for easier extension to other airfoil families in the future.
+    *   The class structure separates meanline and thickness definitions, allowing for easier extension to other airfoil families.
 *   **Cosine Spacing:** For improved geometric fidelity, especially near edges and roots, the discretization along both the axial span (`nSpan`) and the chordwise direction (`nChord`) utilizes cosine spacing (`getCosineSpacing`).

 {% include figure.html img="parametric-blades.png" width="100%" %}

 ## Integration

 This codebase is being developed as a modular tool.
-It is intended to integrate with the established open-source propeller design framework **OpenProp**, providing specific capabilities for generating toroidal geometries that can then be used within broader design and analysis workflows.
+It is intended to integrate with the established open-source propeller design framework **OpenProp**, providing capabilities for generating toroidal geometries that can then be used within broader design and analysis workflows.

 **Implementation Note on Chord/Pitch Distribution:**